Mission & vision

 Proprietary designs that lock out tinkerers, modders, and people who want to fix or improve their own tools.

-Infantilizing designs and patronizing language that treat adults like children.
+Infantilizing designs and patronizing language that treat adults like children and dependence as inevitable.

 Design and build assistive devices using 3D printing, microcontrollers, and accessible software.
 Open-source everything we can.

-Work with disability advocacy organizations, schools, and community groups to identify needs and deliver tools.
+Work with disability advocacy organizations, schools, and community groups to identify real needs and deliver working tools.

 Every contribution makes a difference.
 Fund programs, volunteer your skills, or partner with us.